+I think some words people would use to describe me would be caring, loving, generous, efficient and talented.
 I love singing and performing, (sang as a professional opera singer in Europe prior to having kids, and still sing on a smaller scale) have a second masters in speech pathology and currently work as a speech pathologist.

 A night at the opera is totally sublime, and I really enjoy listening to jazz (when there is a vocalist usually), ballroom/ latin dancing, traveling, all types of ethnic foods- as well as truly fine dining, foreign films, (especially Pedro Almodovar movies) and learning and conversing in different languages.
 I'm fluent in 5, have spent almost 10 years living in Europe, and have never really been a 'typical" American woman.